top of page

 Requirements for Schweitzer Scholars

-• Submit monthly reports and a final report
+• Submit a final project

 Stipend: Schweitzer Scholars receive a monetary stipend of $1000.